 When we take time, we open ourselves to the world, to what is possible, to where “I” might be needed.
 When we take time, we can re-direct our compass and strive towards something we are personally and deeply connected to.

 Take your time….

-Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
-To inquire about customized 3 session coaching packages please contact her at email@example.com I look forward to hearing from you.
+I help my clients "take their time" in order to create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
+To inquire about single session and customized 3 session coaching packages please contact me at email@example.com I look forward to hearing from you.